microsoft/tilecode/manual.md

 TileCode is a game creation app that allows you to design and play games directly on MakeCode Arcade devices.
-TileCode games are based on the familiar paradigm of a gameboard with pieces that can move from one tile of the board to an adjacent tile.
+TileCode games are based on the familiar paradigm of a gameboard with pieces that can move from one tile of the board to an nearby tile.
 You can run TileCode:
 * in a [web browser](https://microsoft.github.io/tilecode/), or
 * on any [MakeCode Arcade device](https://arcade.makecode.com/hardware).

 Copy this [UF2 file](https://github.com/microsoft/tilecode/releases/download/v3.5.5/arcade-all.uf2) to your
-device to get started (works for all MakeCode Arcade devices).
+device to get started (works for all MakeCode Arcade devices)after you connected your device to the computer via an USB cable.

 # Overview